 Per FCC guidelines, I am required to disclose when I am working with a company.
 I have partnered with TruSense and have been compensated for my time to share the details of how this amazing product can help seniors stay in their homes longer.

 The best things in life are simple, time with your family and friends, planning that next vacation and dreaming about those days when you retire.
 If you are lucky to make it to retirement without any major health problems, give yourself a pat on the back, you deserve it and it means you’ve taken great care of your health.
 Those years going into retirement seem amazing and freeing, you’ve got so many plans to kick back and take it easy, but something happens…you take a spill down the stairs you’ve walked up and down a million times or something more serious happens, like a stroke and you need help.
-You live alone, your little birdies have flown the nest and have families of their own and you are not about to impose, nor are you about to give up the home you just made a final payment on.
+You live alone, your little birdies have flown the nest and have families of their own and you are not about to impose, nor are you about to give up the home you just made a final payment on or start paying for long-term care.
 At the same time, you don’t want anyone to worry.

 What am I getting at?
 Millions of families are in situations just like this one with an aging loved one that wants to stay in their home and continue living the life they have lived or want to live.
 The problem comes when seniors start experiencing health problems that complicate “living alone”.
 TruSense is family friendly smart home technology for seniors that brings assurance to loved ones and helps older adults stay in their own homes longer.

 Here’s How it Works: